Venetian Villas parks and gardens | Ca’ Marcello

-Elements such as fish ponds, dovecote, kitchen gardens and orchards allowed to produce and store varied and fresh food at hand and the barchesse, unmistakable arcaded buildings, contained the products of agriculture, real engine of the Venetian Villa.
+Elements such as fish ponds, dovecotes, kitchen gardens and orchards allowed to produce and store varied and fresh food at hand and the barchesse, unmistakable arcaded buildings, contained the products of agriculture, real ‘engine’ of the Venetian Villa.

-The usefulness was the basis of the design choices, in which the beauty gave overall balance and harmony with the residential main body.
+The usefulness was the basis of all choices in gardens and parks design, in which the beauty gave overall balance and harmony with the residential main body.

 The barchesse are an architectural element that characterizes almost all of the Venetian Villas, located beside the main house or as stand-alone buildings.

 Those of Ca’ Marcello are remarkable structures with rounded arches, placed ahead of the front of the villa.
-They are composed of different areas related to the agricultural activities of the past, like the ‘mezzà’ (the farm’s management center), the cellar and the granaries.
+They are composed of different areas related to the agricultural activities of the past, like the mezzà (the farm’s management and administration office), the cellar, the stable and the granaries.

-Originally this place was the pit for the extraction of the sand and the clay useful in the creation of the bricks for the house.
-Then the pit was filled with water thanks to an aquifer and converted into a fishpond, helping to ensure the subsistence of the villa.
+Originally this place was the pit for the extraction of sand and clay needed to the creation of the bricks for the house.
+At the end of the building process, the pit was filled with water thanks to an aquifer and converted into a fishpond, helping to ensure the self-subsistence of the villa.
 Even today, the fishpond is populated by different species of fish, visible walking along its banks.

 The dovecote is a building dated back to the half of the sixteenth century, the construction period of the original housing unit.

-It was used for the breeding of pigeons, a delicious ingredient in the traditional local recipes but also an important means of communication for the correspondence between the mainland and Venice.
+It was used for the breeding of of a local species of pigeons, a delicious ingredient in the traditional recipes. but also an important means of communication for the correspondence between the mainland and Venice.